Last updated on July 2, 2023 by Wandering our World

 As such, state authorities ask dispersed campers to only build fires in a grill, fireplace, or a campfire ring in a campground.
 Specifically they discourage building a new fire ring when primitive camping due to the risk of wildfires.
 Also you must never use alive wood to fuel a fire, but rather use wood that is on the ground or dead.

 Instead of building campfires, state authorities prefer campers to use stoves as they greatly reduce the risk of wildfires.
-We’d recommend using a storm cooker with you for cooking.
+You might want to think about bringing a storm cooker with you for cooking.
 They tend to be safe, and are often fine to use – but you should check local laws first.
 We believe the best ones on the market are Trangia storm cookers.

 If you are having a campfire in an are where it is allowed, then do everything you can to minimize wildfire risk: